 Who does Rosacea affect?

 Rosacea is primarily seen in fairer skinned individuals and it's likely to run in families, so there's a probable hereditary link.
 There's also a possible link to UVA/UVB damage but frustratingly, the real cause of Rosacea is unknown.
 What we do know is that it's a disease not only of the blood vessels, but also the structures of the skin.

 What causes Rosacea?

 Rosacea has been linked to a multitude of factors, including hormonal changes, diet and lifestyle issues and even a tiny mite, called Demodex Follicular that normally lives quite harmlessly in and around the hair follicles.
-However, there is no one, conclusive cause, which leave us with an incredibly frustrating skin disorder that we aim to improve and control, rather than cure.
+However, there is no one conclusive cause, which leaves us with an incredibly frustrating skin disorder that we aim to improve and control, rather than cure.

 Can Rosacea be cured?

 Unfortunately there is no known cure for Rosacea and gaining control of Rosacea symptoms can be like a jigsaw puzzle.
 But with better access to information and improved treatment modalities, there is no need for Rosacea symptoms to escalate.
 There is no 'one fix for all' approach; each patient should be assessed individually with a treatment plan and regular reviews agreed.
 With careful treatment planning, significant improvements can be achieved.

 There are some incredibly efficient skincare products that can help control symptoms.
 Check out our top five picks: